biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 2nd Place

-Church:	The Church at Briargate #1, Colorado Springs, CO
+* **Church**: The Church at Briargate #1, Colorado Springs, CO
-Coaches:	Greg House
+* **Coaches**: Greg House
+* **Team**:
-Team:	Courtney Popineau
+    * Courtney Popineau
-Andrew Kelley
+    * Andrew Kelley
-Michael Rose
+    * Michael Rose
-Andrew Lavalley
+    * Andrew Lavalley
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Won against First A/G, Lexington, NC 205 to 20
+  * Round 2: Won against Evangel A/G, Williamsville, NY 140 to 85
+  * Round 3: Won against First A/G #2, Lexington, KY 185 to 60
+  * Round 4: Won against Grace A/G, Syracuse, NY 270 to 55
+  * Round 5: Won against New Life A/G, Ellendale, ND 240 to 20
+  * Round 6: Lost to Cedar Part A/G, "Ferocious", Bothell, WA 95 to 150
+  * Round 7: Won against Harvest A/G, Fort Worth, TX 160 to 75
 * **Round Robin**:
-Round 1: Lost to First A/G #1, Lexington, KY 100 to 185
+  * Round 1: Lost to First A/G #1, Lexington, KY 100 to 185
-Round 2: Won against Calvary A/G, Dunwoody, GA 125 to 100
+  * Round 2: Won against Calvary A/G, Dunwoody, GA 125 to 100
-Round 3: Won against Braeswood A/G, Houston, TX 195 to 130
+  * Round 3: Won against Braeswood A/G, Houston, TX 195 to 130
-Round 4: Won against Nixa A/G, Nixa, MO 200 to 60
+  * Round 4: Won against Nixa A/G, Nixa, MO 200 to 60
-Round 5: Lost to Calvary A/G, Toledo, OH 120 to 145
+  * Round 5: Lost to Calvary A/G, Toledo, OH 120 to 145
-Round 6: Won against Evangel A/G, Williamsville, NY 60 to 55
+  * Round 6: Won against Evangel A/G, Williamsville, NY 60 to 55
-Round 7: Lost to James River A/G, "Salt", Ozark, MO 105 to 165
+  * Round 7: Lost to James River A/G, "Salt", Ozark, MO 105 to 165
-Round 8: Lost to Aurora First A/G, Aurora, CO 70 to 145
+  * Round 8: Lost to Aurora First A/G, Aurora, CO 70 to 145
-Round 9: Lost to Crossway Church, Valencia, PA 115 to 130 Round 10: Won against Galena A/G, Galena, KS 120 to 0
+  * Round 9: Lost to Crossway Church, Valencia, PA 115 to 130
+  * Round 10: Won against Galena A/G, Galena, KS 120 to 0
-Round 11: Won against Calvary Temple, Indianapolis, IN 110 to 65 Round 12: Lost to Central A/G, Superior, WI 105 to 180
+  * Round 11: Won against Calvary Temple, Indianapolis, IN 110 to 65
+  * Round 12: Lost to Central A/G, Superior, WI 105 to 180
-Round 13: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 65 to 160
+  * Round 13: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 65 to 160
-Round 14: Won against Tacoma Life Center, Tacoma, WA 165 to 135 Round 15: Lost to First A/G, San Angelo, TX 30 to 85 Round 16: Won against Christian Temple, Houston, TX 105 to 35 Round 17: Won against Faith A/G, Orlando, FL 165 to 75
+  * Round 14: Won against Tacoma Life Center, Tacoma, WA 165 to 135
+  * Round 15: Lost to First A/G, San Angelo, TX 30 to 85
+  * Round 16: Won against Christian Temple, Houston, TX 105 to 35
+  * Round 17: Won against Faith A/G, Orlando, FL 165 to 75
-Round 18: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 95 to 100 Round 19: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 115 to 165
+  * Round 18: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 95 to 100
+  * Round 19: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 115 to 165
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}